Home Wellbeing of Women Logo

 How common is HPV and can it be treated?

 HPV is very common and most people will contract it at some point in their lives.
-It often clears up on its own thanks to the immune system.
+It is not usually treated, because it often clears up on its own.
 Regular cervical screenings are important to monitor any potential cell changes caused by HPV.

 Importance of regular screening

-Learn more on our what is cervical cancer page.
+Learn more about cervical cancer, including how it is treated, on our cervical cancer page.